dhis2-sre/im-database-manager/README.md

 dataSizeLimit seems to have no effect and the mounted disk doesn't seem to be a volume...
 But it is writable

 * Timeout...
 Eventually we'll need to run the export etc. in a background thread.
 Should we just return 202 or an id or something else?
-* Don't implement an endpoint on the database manager.
+* Don't implement the endpoint on the database manager.
 Rather implement /instances/:id/save-as on the manager and let that produce an event which will be consumed by the database manager
-* Add support for remote clusters
+* Introduce some sort of status property on the database model... dumped, zipped... ready?
-* Don't corrupt gz file!!!
+* Store the dump log on the database model as well.
+The output from `dump.EnableVerbose()` and... ? gzip output?